input-output-hk/plutus-pioneer-program/docs/week5.rst

 When we talked about the (E)UTxO model, we learned that each UTxO (unspent transaction) has an address and a value.
 And, we saw that, as a result of being extended to the (E)UTxO model, each
 UTxO also has a *Datum*.
 We have seen examples of such UTxOs in previous lectures.

-In almost all the examples we have seen so far, the value was simply and Ada value, denominated in lovelace.
+In almost all the examples we have seen so far, the value was simply an Ada value, denominated in lovelace.
 The exception was the first example, from lecture 1, namely the *English Auction* example.